Camille-Maslin/SimulFCImage/README.md

 <h1> SimulFCImage - LaBabaTcheam C1 </h1>

 <h2>Project Goal</h2>
 <p>SimulFCImage is a Python-based application designed for the manipulation of multispectral images,
 allowing users to perceive them in color.
-With its intuitive user interface, it enables the selection of various simulation methods to generate these images.</p>
+With its intuitive user interface, it enables the selection of various simulation methods to generate these images.
-<p> The application offers several simulation methods for the creation of color images, including : </p>
+The application offers several simulation methods for the creation of color images, including:</p>

-<h3>"True Color" Generation Method :</h3>
+<h3>"True Color" Generation Method:</h3>
-<p>This method uses specific calculations to generate a true-color image, as it would be perceived by a human being.</p>
+<p>This method uses specific calculations to generate a true-color image, as it would be perceived by a human being.
-<p>Example of use: Visualizing a multispectral image as a human would see it, in order to compare it with other generated images.</p>
+Example of use: Visualizing a multispectral image as a human would see it, in order to compare it with other generated images.</p>

-<h3>"False Color" Generation Method :</h3>
+<h3>"False Color" Generation Method:</h3>
-<p>This method allows users to select three bands from those available in the multispectral image and assign them to a color channel (Red, Green, Blue - RGB) to generate an image.</p>
+<p>This method allows users to select three bands from those available in the multispectral image and assign them to a color channel (Red, Green, Blue - RGB) to generate an image.
-<p>Example of use: Isolating the visualization of a specific wavelength to highlight elements invisible to the human eye.</p>
+Example of use: Isolating the visualization of a specific wavelength to highlight elements invisible to the human eye.</p>

-<h3>Bee Vision Simulation :</h3>
+<h3>Bee Vision Simulation:</h3>
 <p>This method generates an image simulating the perception of the multispectral image in the visible spectrum for a bee.</p>

-<h3>Color Blindness Simulation :</h3>
+<h3>Color Blindness Simulation:</h3>
 <p>This method produces an image representing how a colorblind person would perceive the multispectral image.</p>

-<h3>Main Features of the Application :</h3>
+<h3>Main Features of the Application:</h3>
 <ul>
   	<li>Loading a multispectral image from a file.</li>
   	<li>Selecting the image generation method.</li>
   	<li>Computing and generating the image based on the chosen method.</li>
 	<li>Displaying the generated image with the option to save it.</li>
 </ul>

-<h2>How to use the application ?</h2>
+<h2>How to use the application?</h2>

-<h3>Situation 1 : You want the application compiled as an .exe file</h3>
+<h3>Situation 1: You want the application compiled as an .exe file</h3>

+<h4>Setup:</h4>
-<p>Dowload the SimulFCImage.zip file in this GoogleDrive : https://drive.google.com/drive/folders/1uRv_wMsNEgHqScpr94n4Br1E7VYtcmYx?usp=sharing</p>
+<p>Download the SimulFCImage.zip file in this Google Drive: https://drive.google.com/drive/folders/1uRv_wMsNEgHqScpr94n4Br1E7VYtcmYx?usp=sharing</p>
-<p>(You may want to dowload the dataset folder "Egyptian_Statue" present in the GoogleDrive with the application)</p>
+<p>(You may want to download the .tif data files with their metadata .txt in the folder "Teeth" present in the Google Drive with the application)</p>
 <p>Unzip the SimulFCImage.zip.</p>
 <p>Launch the application SimulFCImage.exe. </p>
 <p>A window will open with a button labeled "Import an image."</p>
-<p>Click this button and select a folder containing your multispectral images in .tiff format.</p>
+<p>Click this button and select your multispectral images in .tiff format.</p>
-<p>If you don't have a folder of multispectral images, you can use the test images provided in the project under ['S5_C1_LaBabaTcheam/Testing-Data'](https://github.com/dept-info-iut-dijon/S5_C1_LaBabaTcheam/tree/main/Testing-Data/Egyptian_Statue).</p>
-<p>(The same file as the one available on GoogleDrive)</p>
+<p>Then you will need to import the metadata file in .txt format present with the .tiff image.</p>
 <p>Once you click OK, your image will appear in the application.</p>
 <p>You can view each band of the image by clicking the "Next" and "Previous" buttons.</p>

-<p>Please note that features such as "Generate a color image" and the "Save" button are not yet implemented.</p>
+<h3>Generate a color image:</h3>

+<h4>RGB bands choice:</h4>
+<p>The "RGB bands choice" method is available in the "Generate a color image" window.
+First of all, you need to select the "RGB bands choice" radio button.
+You will then need to indicate in the "R", "G", and "B" spinboxes the band number you want to assign to each "RGB" channel.
+Then you can proceed with the method.
+If everything went well, you should see your newly generated image in the first window of the application next to your imported multispectral image.</p>

+<h4>Save button:</h4>
+<p>After the generation of your new image, the button "Save" under your newly generated image in the first window of the application is available.
+If you want to download your image in an RGB format (.png, .jpg), you simply need to click the "Save" button and choose where you want the image file to go.</p>

 <br>